top of page

 A pregnancy cannot be undone.
 Abortion is not an eraser.
 It is more like a permanent black marker trying to blot out the image on the page without staying in the lines.
 When the blood of Jesus washes that stain away, the image of the child remains.

+And for those men hurting because you have lost a child to abortion, you are not forgotten.
+God hears you.
+God feels your pain.
+He is close to the brokenhearted.
+It is okay for men to grieve.
 God gave His only begotten Son.
 His Son came alive again.
-And because we serve a just and merciful God, I believe that fathers will see their children again, too.
-I'm sorry they didn't get to raise those stolen from them.
+And because we serve a just and merciful God, I believe that fathers will see their children again.
+I'm sorry you didn't get to raise them.
+I'm sorry they were stolen from you.

 “Behold, I will lift up My hand to the nations,